The Board is involved on a voluntary basis and as such is never paid for their work.

-Sjierly is now living in Freetown, Sierra Leone, to implement the Skills for a Successful Future programme.
+Sjierly is living in Freetown, Sierra Leone, to implement and lead the Skills for a Successful Future programme.
 She is part of the paid staff there.

 My name is Mohamed Nabieu, I have a BSc (hons) degree in Sociology and I have been the Administrative Assistant of Schooling for Life since July 2016.
 My main responsibility is to make sure that the office runs smoothly and to support in all administrative matters.
 I also coordinate contact between Schooling for Life and the students and their guardians, among many other things.

 During my final year in college, I became highly interested in working with young people and their employment status.
 My former job did not provide me this opportunity until I read about Schooling for Life and the things they do, so I immediately applied.
 As a Marxist, I believe that for any social system to survive, the determinant comes from the Base not the superstructure.
 To me, the Base is the youth With the right education and training, the youth will make my country a better place for us all.